 mysql> SELECT COUNT(*) FROM students a

 WHERE NOT EXISTS (SELECT id FROM testdb2.students WHERE id= a.id);

 Aside from the operators’ differences, we added a table alias.
 And we used it to compare the id column of the first and second tables.

 Note that the examples so far will need to scan the entire tables.
-So, this approach can be slow for very large tables.
+So, this approach can be slow for huge tables.

 Compare Two Tables Using LEFT JOIN